bob1de/hass-apps/docs/apps/heaty/writing-schedules.rst

 A schedule controls the temperature in a room over time.
 It consists of a set of rules.

-Each rule must define a temperature:
+Each rule must at least define a temperature:

 ::